Camus’ The Myth of Sisyphus: A Close Reading of the Absurd

 …I must admit that that struggle implies a total absence of hope (which has nothing to do with despair), a continual rejection (which must not be confused with renunciation), and a conscious dissatisfaction (which must not be compared to immature unrest).
 Everything that destroys, conjures away, or exorcises these requirements (and, to begin with consent which overthrows divorce), ruins the absurd and devaluates the attitude that may then be proposed” (31).

 - What position would Camus take on these philosophers’ perspective?

 - Why does he insist that he “is not interested in philosophical suicide, but rather in plain suicide” (50)?
 What is the difference?
 Why does Camus see philosophical suicide as undesirable, and can one possibly avoid it?

 Camus avers, “In its way, suicide settles the absurd” (54), saying, “Before encountering the absurd, the everyday man lives with aims, a concern for the future or for justification…He weighs his chances, he counts on ‘someday,’ his retirement or the labor of his sons.
 He still thinks that something in his life can be directed…” (57).

-About the authors of this Launchpad: Mr. Richard Vogel and Mr. Bernard Sell are high school teachers and were Summer Scholars in the NEH Existentialism summer seminar directed by Professor Thomas Wartenberg, Mt.
+About the authors: Mr. Richard Vogel and Mr. Bernard Sell are high school teachers and were Summer Scholars in the NEH Existentialism summer seminar directed by Professor Thomas Wartenberg, Mt.
 Holyoke College, in 2014.